ahogui12/markdown-cv/index.md

 `Oct 2015 - Jul 2018`
 __Software Devlopment Engineer, Amadeus IT Group, Nice, France__
 - Developed Database as a Service solutions in Cloud
-- Managed a project for tooling and proceedures to configue Middleware components
+- Managed a project for tooling and implementing procedures to configue Middleware components for Docker and Kubernetes
 - Developed and maintained a Message Queuing software
 - Organized SCRUM/Kanban meetings and internal trainings